IHIT called after Sunday morning shooting death in Richmond - BC News

-An early morning shooting in Richmond's city centre has resulted in a death, now being investigated by the Integrated Homicide Investigation Team (IHIT).
+An early morning shooting Sunday in Richmond's city centre has resulted in a death, now being investigated by the Integrated Homicide Investigation Team.

 Richmond RCMP received reports of shots fired near Cooney and Anderson roads just before 5 a.m. on Sunday morning.